All Episodes

 Now, this is not that bad in this one, but still it's bad.

-Growing numbers of Americans oppose a presidential bid by Senator Hillary Rodham Clinton in uh 2008 and favor a run by Secretary of State Condoleezza Rice.
+Growing numbers of Americans oppose a presidential bid by Senator Hillary Rodham Clinton in 2008 and favor a run by Secretary of State Condoleezza Rice.

 This amid broad public willingness to elect a woman president, according to a nationwide poll released on Sunday.

-Some 48% of survey participants said that Condoleez Rice should run for president as an increase of six points over a similar survey a year ago.
+That's an increase of six points over a similar survey a year ago.

 But Hillary saw opposition to her own presidential bid grow over the same time.

-Some 44% now say she should not run up from 37% who felt that way last year.
+Some 44% now say she should not run, up from 37%, who felt that way last year.

-Sorry, I got a problem with this.
+Now, this next, sorry, I got a problem with this.

 64% said the nation was ready for one.